Bournemouth to Lanzarote with Jet2 Holidays…

 • Fairy lights/torch: Fairy lights aren’t necessary but a nice extra to make your tent look pretty.
 A torch is useful for finding your way to the toilet block a night.

 • Wellies…the typical British weather can be very changeable even in the height of the summer.
-So, I’d really recommend packing wellies, a camping field can very quickly turn muddy if the rain pours down!
+So, I’d really recommend packing wellies.
+A camping field can very quickly turn muddy if the rain pours down!

 • Resealable bags: I always recommend food bags.
 They are an easy way to store perishable food and handy for keeping the all-important tea bags dry!